 Ryuunosuke Uryuu's very first scene has him happily finishing up murdering a family.
 It's not even his first murder, just his first onscreen one.

 Caster also crosses this line in record time, by killing a child after giving him a brief moment of hopeone minute after summoning.

 Kirei is highly complex, and whether or when he crossed it in Fate/Zero can be debated, but his murder of Tokiomi (though some see him as an Asshole Victim) who deeply trusted him, could count... however, where he really seals the deal is when he uses Tokiomi's corpse to drive a wedge between Aoi and Kariya For the Evulz, which ends up in the latter strangling the former.

-Special Effects Failure: The integration of the CG and Hand-Drawn animation can be... spotty sometimes.
+Special Effect Failure: The integration of the CG and hand-drawn animation can be... spotty sometimes.
 The opening minute of Episode 6 and Berserker in particular, although the Berserker case may be an intentional attempt to convey just how wrong he and his armor feel.

-Berserker may also count, just based on the incredibly awesome shit he pulls off despite being supposedly too screwed up in the head to fucking THINK STRAIGHT, never mind fighting tactically the way he does.
-The fact that he makes a weapon out of a jet alone despite his mental handicap practically makes him a shoo-in for this.
+Berserker may also count, just based on the incredibly awesome shit he pulls off despite being supposedly too screwed up in the head to fucking think straight, never mind fighting tactically the way he does.
+The fact that he makes a weapon out of a jet alone despite his mental handicap practically makes him a shoe-in for this.

 Kariya Matou.
 Severely contaminated with the same worms which permeate Sakura's body, constantly forced to undergo Body Horror to participate in the Grail War, and in the end, he was barely acknowledged as a participant of the war or as an opponent to Tokiomi.
 And Sakura, whose freedom was his reason for joining the war, stays in Zouken Matou's clutches, further demoralized by Kariya's failure.